 If you are creative and know what you are doing, you can add a few drops of different essential oils to create your oud perfume.

-In some mosques, people have been heating agarwood chips and using essential oud oil on their praying carpet for many decades.
+People have been heating agarwood wood chips in some mosques.
+They have also been using essential oud oil on their praying carpets for many decades.

-Can people replace essential Oud oils with synthetic Oud?
+Can people replace essential Oud oils with synthetic Oud in oud fragrances?

 Maybe, but the feelings will not be the same.

-You see, people take religious ritual seriously.
-Imagine how they feel when offering synthetic Oud to God when praying?.
+You see, people take religious rituals (religious ceremonies) seriously.
+Imagine how they feel when offering synthetic Oud .to God when praying.

 It is excellent to use synthetic oud to make perfume.
 Synthetic Oud is also a cost-effective solution for perfumers who want some Oud scent in their perfumes.
 It is safe and aromatic.
 And it does what it is supposed to do: adding Oud scent to a fragrance at a great price.

-However, if you want more than the aroma from Oud, get essential Oud oil and feel the differences yourself.
+However, if you want more than the aroma of Oud, get essential Oud oil and feel the differences yourself.